 Candle Making Supplies

-Essential Oils (I found these on Amazon for about $20, and I love even using them for potpourri mason jar crafts & bath bombs!
+Essential Oils (I found these on Amazon for under $15, and I love even using them for potpourri mason jar crafts & bath bombs!

 PRO TIP: These are just a few general things that you will need to start a candle making business from home.
 For more details, check out the DIY section below.